01 of 05

 - Painter's tape

-Tip: Before beginning any refinishing project that involves spray paint, set up a work area in a well-ventilated area and cover it with a drop cloth to protect any flooring or surfaces that could be affected.Continue to 2 of 5 below.
+Tip: Before beginning any project that involves spray paint, set up a work space in a well-ventilated area and cover it with a drop cloth to protect any flooring or surfaces that could be affected.Continue to 2 of 5 below.

 02 of 05